geodynamics/aspect/doc/sphinx/user/run-aspect/run-faster/preconditioner-tolerance.md

 #### Adjusting solver preconditioner tolerances

 To solve the Stokes equations it is necessary to lower the condition number of the Stokes matrix by preconditioning it.
+In
-In <span ASPECT a right preconditioner $Y^{-1} =
+ASPECT a right preconditioner $Y^{-1} =
 \begin{pmatrix}
 \widetilde{A^{-1}} & -\widetilde{A^{-1}}B^{T}\widetilde{S^{-1}} \\